Mokoto-K/une-ai-competition/readme.md

 for days watching 1 trade get executed.... that's what the simulation mode is for, it simulates what the program looks autmated... roughly.
-I will implement automation evetually, it remains to be seen if its before the 20th of January, there are more important features and problems to implement and fix first. :w
+I will implement automation evetually, it remains to be seen if its before the 20th of January, there are more important features and problems to implement and fix first.<br> UPDATE - Automation is in.

 That's it, the project is far from perfect, there are alot of problems to fix, modules to refactor and features to add.
 Feedback is very welcome, i'm new to developing programs,